M Idioms

 make a silk purse out of a sow's ear

-- create something valuable out of something of no value
+- to create something valuable out of something of no value

-You can't make a silk purse out of a sow's ear and the fact is that the woman is not a good singer and will probably never sing in the choir.
+You cannot make a silk purse out of a sow's ear and the woman is not a good singer and will probably never sing in the choir.

 make a stink (about something)

-- make a major issue out of something
+- to make a major issue about something

-The woman went to the store to make a stink about the broken CD player that she had bought.
+The woman decided to make a stink about the broken DVD player that she had bought.

 make an all-out effort

-The police made an all-out effort to discover who had robbed the three banks.
+The police made an all-out effort to discover who had robbed the bank.

 make an appearance

-The famous actor made an appearance at the party for the politician.
+The famous actor made an appearance at the party.

 make an appointment (with someone)